 Tools and Resources

-The e2 Instructional Practice Framework: Toward a Vision for High-Quality Instruction
+The e² Instructional Practice Framework™: Toward a Vision for High-Quality Instruction

 Why did Student Achievement Partners set out to create this Framework?

-Historically, Student Achievement Partners has been deeply committed to ensuring that all students, no matter who they are or where they live, are supported to access and successfully engage with grade-level literacy and mathematics content in the classroom.
+Since our founding, Student Achievement Partners has been deeply committed to ensuring that all students, no matter who they are or where they live, are supported to access and successfully engage with grade-level literacy and mathematics content in the classroom.
 Supporting educators in using evidence-informed practices to improve educational experiences and outcomes for all students has always been at the heart of our work.
+That’s what led us to create our Instructional Practice Guide in 2013.

 What is Essential x Equitable instruction?